Why Consumers Are Better Off With Single-Close Construction To Permanent Loans

 In this article, I will outline six reasons single-close construction to permanent loan are better for consumers.
 First, I want to give you more background on what these hybrid construction loans are and how they work.

 A Single-Close Construction to Permanent (SC CTP) loan is a home mortgage that can be used by the borrower to close both the construction loan and permanent financing of a new home at the same time.
-They are sometimes referred to as “construction to perm”, “single close”, “one time close”, “construction conversion,” “CTP”, or even “all in one” loans.
+They are sometimes referred to as “construction to perm”, “single close”, “one time close construction loan”, “construction conversion,” “CTP”, or even “all in one” loans.

-While it is true that portfolio lenders have offered versions of these “CTP” loans over the years, the current availability and popularity of these loans has been made possible largely by the Secondary Mortgage Market and the GSE’s.
+While it is true that portfolio lenders have offered versions of these construction to permanent loans over the years, the current availability and popularity of these loans has been made possible largely by the Secondary Mortgage Market and the GSE’s.
 Fannie Mae, Freddie Mac, FHA, VA, USDA all offer a CTP loan in slightly different versions.

-The one thing that all these SC CTP variations have in common, is that a SC CTP offers both the interim construction loan and the permanent 30 year loan under one Promissory Note and One Deed of Trust with a single loan closing.
+All of these CTP variations have in common, is that a single close CTP loan offers both the interim construction loan and the permanent 30 year loan under one Promissory Note and One Deed of Trust with a single loan closing.

 The borrower will sign the 30-year amortizing promissory note at the closing and at the same time sign a modification agreement to that note.
 This agreement modifies the note from an amortizing to an interest-only note, with interest due only on that amount that the Lender has actually disbursed in accordance with a Construction Loan Agreement, based on the stage of construction.

 Why is this important for you?
-Let me discuss the six primary reasons SC CTP loans are the best for borrowers:
+Let me discuss the six primary reasons single close construction to permanent loans are the best for borrowers:

-1. YOUR BORROWER ONLY NEEDS TO QUALIFY ONCE
+1. YOUR BORROWERS ONLY NEEDS TO QUALIFY ONCE

 Gathering up all of qualification documents such as, pay stubs, W2’s, tax returns, bank statements, photo IDs, and signing loan disclosures is both time consuming, confusing, and inefficient for your borrowers.

-A SC CTP loan only requires the borrower to go through this process one time and one time only!
+A single-close construction to perm loan only requires the borrower to go through this process one time and one time only!